-- To give permission for a student to have an extended check-out, more than one item, etc. of your course reserve material, contact the University Library’s Access Services Librarian, Elizabeth Anne Teaff, so special arrangements can be made.
+- To give permission for a student to have an extended check-out, more than one item, etc. contact the University Library’s Access Services Librarian, Elizabeth Anne Teaff, so special arrangements can be made.

 - Faculty please provide use with a list of videos, complete with call numbers, so we may make certain your class is watching the version you have assigned.
 Unless otherwise specified, videos will be placed on 4 hour reserve.

 - To ensure availability, videos should be requested at least one week prior to their use on reserve.

 - Many of our videos are used by more than one course and more than one department.
 You will be notified if another class is using a video you have on reserve so you can coordinate its use with your colleague and hopefully prevent scheduling conflicts.
 We will cross-reference as needed.